briana-li/sentiment-analysis-of-lyrics/README.md

 We can also call `"python3 wordclouds.py"` to generate word clouds for each artist.

 ## Sentiment Analysis ##
 I analyzed the sentiment of the lyrics using NLTK's Vader Sentiment analyzer.
 This analyzer is sensitive to both polarity (positive/negative) and intensity (strength) of emotion.
 You can read more about it [here](https://github.com/cjhutto/vaderSentiment).
 We can run `"python3 sentiment.py"` to see the bar graph of the frequency of positive, neutral and negative words in the lyrics for each artist.
+In my example, Eminem and My Chemical Romance seem to have the most negative words and Pharrell Williams and Frank Ocean had the most positive words.

 Challenges: I had some difficulty figuring out how to extract the lyrics from the Genius API.